Morning. I flick open the kitchen window slats to see a rogue snowstorm.

 “I do.
 I have a strong memory of being on the ship and needing to use the bathroom.
 I was plunked on the potty and I looked up and saw a porthole.
 It didn’t make sense because it was half under water.
 I remember being confused and frightened, and then I couldn’t go.”

-So many things Sabine and I have talked about, but it seems there are many more we haven’t got to yet, like the story of her voyage to Canada.
-I can see that three-year old Sabine on the potty, little girl scared.
-And I know bits of that are still inside her today.
+So many things Sabine and I have talked about, yet it seems there are many more we left to hear, like the story of her voyage to Canada.
+I can see that three-year old Sabine on the potty, little girl scared still inside her today.

 When I leave, it’s not to make dinner, but to travel back to another city in another province.
-Time together is heightened.
+Time is heightened.
 Conversations compressed.
-No time to waste.
+No word to waste.

-So, we dispense of verbal chafe or the semantic undertones that brace or coddle or soften or embellish the every day of life.
-I’ve learned that this is stuff that clogs the friendship arteries, anyway, the make believe that there’s all the time in the world to clear things up again, one day.
-But we don’t tend to do that or think about it much.
+We dispense of verbal chafe or the semantic undertones that brace or coddle or soften or embellish the every day of life.
+This is stuff that clogs the friendship arteries, anyway, the make believe that there’s all the time in the world for one day.
 Being From Away though, when I visit, one day seems to always be today.

 “Are you sure you don’t want to stay over?” asks Sabine as I stand at her front door, readying to leave.
 “I cleaned the bathroom.”

-“No,” I say.
+“No,” I answer.
 “Brent and Agnes have a nice little spot set up for me.
 I’m all good, and it’s practically around the corner.”

 We’re forty years into this friendship, girlfriend.
 Course we do.